BLCM/OpenBLCMM/README.md

 TODO
 ====

-### Immediate (would like to get done before public release)

-- AoDK support in INI Tweaks panel

-### Can probably wait until after the first public release

 - Figure out allowing the word "set" in value text?
 Understand quotes around the value, perhaps?
 - Options for changing object-opening behavior (ctrl/alt/shift-click, single/